moberacker/azure-quickstart-templates/redis-high-availability/README.md

 In addition, some critical memory- and network-specific optimizations are applied to ensure the optimal performance and throughput.

-NOTE: To access the individual Redis nodes, you need to enable and use the publicly accessible jumpbox VM and ssh from it into the Redis instances.
+NOTE: To access the individual Redis nodes remotely, you need to use the depending public IP of each Redis instances.

 ##Known Issues and Limitations
 - SSH key is not yet implemented and the template currently takes a password for the admin user